 - Extract .tar.gz, .tgz, .gz tarballs using tar on Windows 10

 - Extract .tar.gz, .tgz, .gz tarballs using tar on Linux on Windows 10

 Search for Command Prompt, right-click the top result, and select the Run as administrator option.

 Type the following command to use tar to extract the files and press Enter:

-tar -xvzf C:\PATH\TO\FILE\FILE-NAME.tar.gz -C C:\PATH\TO\FOLDER\EXTRACTIONQuick tip: In the command, update the syntax to include the source and destination paths.
+tar -xvzf C:\PATH\TO\FILE\FILE-NAME.tar.gz -C C:\PATH\TO\FOLDER\EXTRACTIONQuick tip: Change the syntax to include the source and destination paths.
 Also, because you are using tar on Windows 10, you do not need to specify the path as if you were running Linux.
 You can use the path format used by Windows.

 Once you complete the steps, you will have all the files and folders extracted to the destination path you specified after a few moments.

 It is assumed that you are extracting a tarball created on another system.
 We are skipping some arguments usually necessary to preserve permissions, which on Windows 10 are not required to access the files.

 Extract .tar.gz, .tgz, .gz tarballs using tar on Linux on Windows 10

 On Windows 10, to use tar on Linux, you need to install the Windows Subsystem for Linux (WSL) and a distro like Ubuntu from the Microsoft Store.

 Search for Ubuntu and click the top result to open the app.